statechannels/go-nitro/docs/protocol-tutorial/0010-states-channels.md

 A support proof is any bundle of information sufficient for the chain to verify that a given channel state is legitimate.
 They usually consist of [`FixedPart`](#states), plus a singular [`SignedVariablePart`](#signedvariableparts) named `candidate`, plus an array of [`SignedVariableParts`](#signedvariableparts) named `proof`.

-The trivial support proof is a state with `IsFinal: true` signed by every participant.
+An basic example of a support proof would be a single state signed by every participant.
 For an intuition around more complicated support proofs, see [Putting the 'state' in state channels](https://blog.statechannels.org/putting-the-state-in-state-channels/).

 ### `RecoveredVariableParts`